Team Coaching Contract

 These questions help the coach determine whether or not things need to be changed.
-The coach regularly seek to determine whether conditions that might affect the contract or the facilitation have changed
+The coach regularly seeks to determine whether conditions that might affect the contract or the facilitation have changed

 Discussing Tentative Contract

 The contract will be tentative until the entire primary client group agrees to the contract.
-Its a mental model of people, to think that a contract once is written cannot be changed than the one conveyed orally.
+It's a mental model of people, to think that a contract once written cannot be changed from the one conveyed orally.
 So, the coach encourages the group to check and propose any further changes that may be needed.
 The ground rules for coaching gets discussed in this stage.

 Evaluating, Modifying, Completing, and Terminating Contract

 The coaching contract should continuously be evaluated to check and understand whether it serves the needs.
 The team should openly discuss things when in doubt.
-If there are issues about the contract, the team should be courageous enough to express it.
+If there are issues with the contract, the team should be courageous enough to express them.
 It is challenging to identify when the team coaching activity can be called complete.